-The Xavier University Police, Environmental Health and Safety and Residence Life present a fire safety program in the residence halls and conduct evacuation drills at the beginning of the school year.
+The Xavier University Police, Office of Safety and Compliance and Residence Life present a fire safety program in the residence halls and conduct evacuation drills at the beginning of the school year.

-Environmental Health and Safety and the Xavier University Police conduct evacuation drills in the academic and office buildings throughout the year.
+The Office of Safety and Compliance and the Xavier University Police conduct evacuation drills in the academic and office buildings throughout the year.

 Xavier's McGrath Health and Wellness Center offers medical, counseling and other services to the campus community.
 Medical services include primary care, allergy, travel medicine, lab, immunization and pharmacy assistance.
 Individualized care is available for students with special or ongoing medical needs.
 Counseling services are provided by professional psychologists and counselors to assist with a wide range of personal concerns including anxiety, depression, adjustment, relationships, eating disorders, alcohol and drug issues, family and other problems.
 The physicians at Xavier University have admission privileges at Cincinnati area hospitals.
 Visit the Health & Wellness web site.

 Access to the residence halls is restricted to residents and their guests.
 Guests may only stay as long they observe the procedures, policies, and regulations established by the residents, staff and the University.
 Residents will be held responsible for their guest?s behavior.